programminghistorian/ph-submissions/lessons/exploratory-part-1-sentiment-analysis.md

 # An Introduction to Using Python with the Natural Language Toolkit (NLTK)
 <div class="alert alert-warning">
 First time coding?
-This lesson is intended for beginners, but you may find it helpful to [review other Python lessons at Programming Historian](https://programminghistorian.org/lessons/?topic=python).
+This lesson is intended for beginners, but you may find it helpful to complete the [Python for Everybody tutorial](https://www.py4e.com/) or [review other Python lessons at Programming Historian](https://programminghistorian.org/lessons/?topic=python).
 However, please note that while many lessons at Programming Historian use Python 2, this lesson requires Python 3.
 Python 3 installation instructions are linked to below.
 </div>

 Python is what’s known as a general purpose programming language, meaning that it lets you use a wide variety of tools and methods to solve a problem.
 Python is especially popular with academics and data scientists because it has a well-developed ecosystem of tools that work together to help you import, transform, store, visualize, and otherwise analyze your data, without having to switch constantly between many different languages.